 RN: As you mentioned above, you don’t just deal with waste disposal in the rail sector.
 What is the biggest area of growth for you?
 What are some of the big projects for Aqseptence in the next couple of years?

 A: The Aqseptence Group is active worldwide, providing water and wastewater management facilities, including vacuum technology systems, components and solutions for screening and filtration.

 Within our Vacuum Technology Systems division, with offices in Germany, the United States, Poland and Dubai, we concentrate on sewage collection systems for applications in municipalities, for industrial projects, marinas and airports.

 Apart from within the railway sector, we expect a significant future growth in projects requiring vacuum sanitation systems for ships, offices and public buildings.

-Use the form opposite to get in touch with Aqseptence Group directly to discuss any requirements you might have.
+Use the form opposite to get in touch with Roediger Vacuum directly to discuss any requirements you might have.